laughtersec/GOAD/README.md

 - Some solutions here: https://github.com/Orange-Cyberdefense/GOAD/issues/72.
 I applied the changes to globalsettings.ini and workspace/your-instance/inventory_disable_vagrant.
 - Sometimes the wrong IP will be assigned to the VM, so delete all files of that VM from VirtualBox and install via goad.sh again.

+## Solution
+- Use VMware, set the network adapters manually.
+Works like a charm.
+- Make sure you DON'T clone the repo on the UNIX filesystem.
+Clone it on your Windows NTFS drive, otherwise the VMX files of your VM won't open in VMware.

 ## Description
 GOAD is a pentest active directory LAB project.
 The purpose of this lab is to give pentesters a vulnerable Active directory environment ready to use to practice usual attack techniques.